shsagir/play-area-sync/docs/logging-uni.md

 ### Log files in your CMS/framework

-Mind that your CMS or framework might store logs in a different location for you.
-So the basic concepts here still apply, but the location of the logs might be different.
-In some cases you might also can turn on more verbose logging output.
+Mind that your CMS or framework might store logs in a different location.
+The basic concepts here will still apply, but the location and file name of the logs might be different.
+You might also can turn on more verbose logging output.
+See specific guides here:

 * [Craft CMS logging](/craft-3-tune#toc-logging)
 * [Laravel logging](/craft-3-tune#toc-logging)